 Augmented Intelligence: When AI Meets Human Expertise to Revolutionize Marketing

-Automation and performance improvement
+Automation and Performance Improvement

 AI tools can monitor campaign performance around the clock and automatically adjust settings to maximize results.
-This frees up marketing teams to focus on higher-value tasks such as developinginnovative strategies.
+This frees up marketing teams to focus on higher-value tasks, such as developinginnovative strategies.

 Campaign personalization and hyper-personalization